SeidenGroup/pfgrep/README.md

 yum install pfgrep
 ```

-If you don't want to install the RPM or want to work on pfgrep, follow the
+If you don't want to install the RPM, want to try features in development, or
-instructions below to build from source.
+want to work on pfgrep, follow the instructions below to build from source.

 ## Building from source